ayj-develops/ics-culminating-document/mike/reflection.md

 These decisions were a great experience for me because I now have a greater ability in boiling down many goals and isolating the most important ones to reach for a specific period.
 During that time, I now realize that clear efficient communication is key to staying on top of things.
 So we had a lot of Discord calls as well as a face-to-face out of school meeting to go over the project requirements and where it was headed.

 Aside from these soft skills, I also learned how to better keep track of our daily work and improve my descriptions of what we did during that sprint or for those few days.
-In addition to that, I am now very familiar with how to keep track using project boards like Kanban and setting feature statuses such as 'Shipped', 'Pending refactor', 'Bug fix', 'Urgent' etc.
+In addition to that, I am now very familiar with how to keep track using AGILE project tools like Kanban and setting feature statuses such as 'Shipped', 'Pending refactor', 'Bug fix', 'Urgent' etc. The use of such an AGILE methodology allowed us to stay on top of every requirement and meeting points that were presented as next steps.

 ![](../feature_flow.png)